openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences.rst

   .. image:: ../images/Pref2020_OpenPlugin2.png
     :alt: Open plugin preferences

-Sub-menus

-* Sub-menus can be opened by clicking the triangle below the sub-menu title.
+* **Sub-menus** can be opened by clicking the triangle below the sub-menu title.

   .. image:: ../images/Pref2020_Submenu2.png
     :alt: Open submenu

-Filter

-* With the filter on top of the preferences screen you can quickly access certain preferences.
+* With the **filter** on top of the preferences screen you can quickly access certain preferences.
 Just start typing part of the text you are looking for.

   .. image:: ../images/Pref2021_Filter.png
     :alt: Preferences filter